cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Introduction

+[TO BE REMOVED BY RFC EDITOR: The source for this draft and and the reference implementation can be found at https://github.com/cfrg/draft-irtf-cfrg-vdaf.]

 The ubiquity of the Internet makes it an ideal platform for measurement of large-scale phenomena, whether public health trends or the behavior of computer systems at scale.
 There is substantial overlap, however, between information